arm319/aggregates_BaMFA_England_2019/README.md

 **Model runtime**

-Runtime for the England (2019) dataset was approximately 1 hour.
+Runtime for the England (2019) dataset was approximately 40 minutes.
+This may vary.